-Through PR content, we have established that fact that Puma send time and effort developing new technology in this region:
+Through PR content, we have established the fact that Puma spent time and effort developing new technology in this region:

 When creating this new outsole, PUMA focused on how force travels from the heel to the forefoot, and from the lateral to medial side of the boot.
 The improved configuration of bladed and conical studs allows for more maneuverability and gives extra stability in the midfoot for the standing leg when kicking.
 The new evoPOWER 1.3 further features optimal ground penetration in all-weather conditions.